Design & Implementation Projects

-Students attending any of our PDC Courses will learn more details about each of these projects.
+Students attending any of our PDC Courses will learn more about these projects.

-The map above shows the pond shortly after construction when it was only 1/4 full in October of 2016.
-There is a 2.5 acre watershed that feeds this pond and over the year-end holidays there was a 5 inch rain when the ground was still frozen underneath the soft surface.
-The pond filled in one week.
-Here is it on Feb.
+The map above shows the pond shortly after construction when it was only 1/4 full in October 2016.
+There is a 2.5-acre watershed that feeds this pond, and over the year-end holidays when the ground was still frozen, a 5-inch rain event filled the pond in one week.
+Here it is on Feb.
 1, 2017.